 We are very lucky to have four members of staff who are trained to deliver Forest School.
 All children in Reception have the opportunity to do Forest School for one morning a week for a whole half term.
 You are informed the day and which half term to ensure your child has the correct clothes with them.
 Forest School takes place on our school site.
 As the children move through the school there are plenty of opportunities for the children to continue to enjoy Forest School.

 Are music lessons offered?

 All children take part in whole class music as part of our curriculum offer.
 We do have peripatetic teachers who come into school to teach during the day.
-Currently we have piano, guitar, drums and brass.
+Currently we have piano, guitar, drums and brass as well as Rocksteady.
 If there is something that your child would like to learn we will endeavour to find a teacher to deliver this in school.
 These individual lessons are paid for by the parent directly to the music teacher.